 Our core business depends heavily on the reliability of our processing systems, including the security of the applications and systems we develop and license to our customers, in addition to the security of the processing system of our sponsor bank.
 Software defects or vulnerabilities, a system outage, or other failures could adversely affect our business, financial condition or results of operations, including by damaging our reputation or exposing us to third-party liability.
 Payment network rules and certain governmental regulations allow for possible penalties if our products and services do not meet certain operating standards.
 To successfully operate our business, we must be able to protect our systems from interruption, including from events that may be beyond our control.
 Events that could cause system interruptions include fire, natural disaster, unauthorized entry, power loss, telecommunications failure, computer viruses, terrorist acts and war.
 Although we have taken steps to protect against data loss and system failures, we still face the risk that we may lose critical data or experience system failures.
-To help protect against these events, we perform a portion of disaster recovery operations ourselves, as well as utilize select third parties for certain operations.
-To the extent we outsource any disaster recovery functions, we are at risk of the merchant's unresponsiveness or other failures in the event of breakdowns in our systems.
+To help protect against these events, we perform a portion of disaster recovery operations ourselves, as unresponsiveness or other failures in the event of breakdowns in our systems.
 In addition, our property and business interruption insurance may not be adequate to compensate us for all losses or failures that may occur.